 We build MVPs for seed-stage and pre-seed founders, primarily SaaS, marketplaces, and AI-integrated products.
 Our projects typically land in the $35,000–$90,000 range depending on scope.

 We work in fixed-price phases, ship weekly demos, and hand off clean, documented code.
 If the scope changes mid-build, we price the change transparently rather than running up a time-and-materials tab.
+You can see published ranges on our pricing page and the reasons founders pick us on why us.

 If you're trying to figure out whether your idea is in our scope and budget range, the fastest way is a free 30-minute scoping call.
 We'll tell you honestly what it would take to build — and whether an MVP is even the right next step.

-How long does it take to build an MVP?
 For a simple-to-mid-complexity MVP, 6–12 weeks is realistic with a dedicated team.
 Complex products with multiple integrations or AI features take 12–20 weeks.
 Be skeptical of anyone promising a full-featured product in 3 weeks — either the scope is tiny or corners are being cut.
+Timeline and cost move together: compressing a 12-week build into 6 weeks usually means adding people, which raises the price, not lowers it.

-Can I build an MVP for under $10,000?
 With no-code tools like Bubble, Webflow, or Glide, yes — for the right type of product.
 If your MVP doesn't need custom logic, real-time data processing, or complex integrations, no-code can get you to a testable product for $5,000–$15,000.
 But for anything that will eventually need a real technical foundation, no-code creates rework debt.
-Read our comparison of no-code vs. custom MVP development to understand the tradeoffs.
+Read our comparison of no-code vs custom MVP development to understand the tradeoffs before you commit.

-Should I hire a freelancer or an agency for MVP development?
 Freelancers are cheaper but introduce risk: if they disappear, get sick, or hit capacity, your project stalls.
 Agencies provide continuity, cross-functional teams (design + dev + QA), and accountability.
-For a first-time founder building a real product, an agency is usually the safer bet.
+For a first-time founder building a real product, an agency is usually the safer bet — we lay out the full trade-off in freelancer vs agency vs no-code.

-What's included in MVP development cost?
 Typically: product scoping, UX/UI design, frontend and backend development, third-party integrations, basic QA, and deployment.
 It does not typically include ongoing hosting, maintenance, or post-launch feature development — those are separate.
+Always ask for an itemized quote so you can see exactly what each line covers.

-Is it cheaper to hire an in-house team?
 Not for an MVP.
 A single mid-level engineer costs $120,000–$180,000/year in the US.
 For a 3-month MVP build, you're looking at $30,000–$45,000 in salary — before equity, benefits, and the months it takes to hire.
 An agency with a pre-assembled team almost always gets you to launch faster at comparable or lower cost.

 Building an MVP is one of the highest-stakes decisions you'll make as a founder.
 Getting the budget wrong in either direction — too little and you ship something that doesn't work, too much and you burn runway before you find product-market fit — can kill a company before it starts.